 • Your telephone number (if available)

-Only approved members of staff based at the NIHR Clinical Research Network will be able to access your information.
+Only approved members of staff based at the NIHR Clinical Research Network and University of Leeds (our host organisation) will be able to access your information.
+We will not pass on any of your personal information to the life sciences company or any other third party organisation.

 Feedback, questions and complaints

 If you cannot, or simply no longer wish to participate in an activity, please let the NIHR Facilitator know - this will not impact on your ability to participate in future activities, nor will you be charged for any expenses incurred.
+Please email pecd@leeds.ac.uk with any requests to withdraw from an activity or our contact database.

 How will questions, complaints and problems be managed?

-The Clinical Research Network will charge Life Sciences Organisation for costs incurred (such as travel, Participant reimbursement costs, consumables, venue hire) and a 20% Sustainability Charge to ensure we can continue to offer this Service and facilitate these relationships.
+The NIHR Clinical Research Network Patient Engagement in Clinical Development Service is a cost recovery service.
+As such, the we will charge the Life Sciences Organisation for the activity for costs incurred (such as participant reimbursement costs) and a 20% sustainability charge to ensure we can continue to offer this Service and facilitate these opportunities.

 Terms of Service